Gonocarpus tetragynus

 Gonocarpus tetragynus is an Australian herb in the watermilfoil family Haloragaceae native to eastern Australia.
 Common names include common raspwort.
-A widespread species particularly found in dry eucalyptus forests, scrubland, and heathland.
+It is a widespread species particularly found in dry eucalyptus forests, scrubland, and heathland.

 Description

 The herb can grow erect or ascend to 15-30 cm (5.9-11.8 in) tall.
 The many wiry branching stems can be smooth or are weakly 4-ribbed.
 Leaves are decussate, lanceolate and range from 0.6-1.2 cm (0.2-0.5 in) long.
 The leaf margins are thickened, irregularly toothed and recurved.
 The leaves are attached to petioles, 0.5-1 mm (0.020-0.039 in) long.
 The bracts are sessile, alternate, lanceolate, and range from 2-2.5 mm (0.079-0.098 in) long.
 The bracteoles are membranous, lanceolate to linear-lanceolate, 0.8-1.2 mm (0.031-0.047 in) long.
 Both the leaves and the stem are covered in white-appressed hairs, which gives a rough texture.

 The species is perennial.
 The flowers are bisexual, but in the occasional individual, they become functionally female, after the abortion of the stamens and the petals.
-The flowering time ranges from Spring to Summer; as early as September and as late as February.
+The flowering time ranges from spring to summer; as early as September and as late as February.
 The inflorescence is a spike with tiny solitary flowers which are 1-3 mm (0.039-0.12 in) across.
-Like in other members of the Haloragaceae family, the flowers are divided into 4 whorls.
+Like in other members of the Haloragaceae family, the flowers are divided into four whorls.
 The sepals are deltoid and green, with a prominent basal callus.
 Petals range from green to red and are hooded and keeled.
-The herb has 8 stamens and an 8-ribbed ovary.
+The herb has eight stamens and an 8-ribbed ovary.

 The fruit is a dry nut, a family characteristic.
 The herb develops a ridged, globular nut.
 It is 1-1.3 mm (0.039-0.051 in) long.
 The colour ranges from silver-grey to slate grey.

 Taxonomy

-Jacques Labillardière first formally described the species as G. tetragyna in 1805; as published in Novae Hollandiae Plantarum Specimen 1.
-Its variant, Gonocarpus tetragynus, would be the accepted name by 2005, according to the Australian Plant Census of the same year.
+Jacques Labillardière first formally described the species as G. tetragyna in 1805, as published in Novae Hollandiae Plantarum Specimen 1.
+Its variant, Gonocarpus tetragynus, was the accepted name by 2005, according to the Australian Plant Census of the same year.

-Several other synonyms are known including Goniocarpus tetragynus, Haloragis gonocarpus, Haloragis tetragyna, Halorrhagis tetragyna, Gonocarpus tenellus, Haloragis rubra, Halorrhagis rubra.
+Several other synonyms are known, including Goniocarpus tetragynus, Haloragis gonocarpus, Haloragis tetragyna, Halorrhagis tetragyna, Gonocarpus tenellus, Haloragis rubra, Halorrhagis rubra.